Job Hunting

 • "What's the biggest technical challenge you've faced, and how did you overcome it?"
 (All)

 Many AI startups blur the lines between research and product.
-Senior engineers often need to translate cutting-edge research into viable product features.
+Senior engineers often need to translate frontier research into viable product features.

 What they're testing: Your ability to think beyond code to user needs, market impact, and how to effectively collaborate with research teams, product managers, and other stakeholders.
 They're looking for a product-minded engineer.

-• "How do you balance the pursuit of cutting-edge research with the need to deliver practical, shippable products?"
+• "How do you balance the pursuit of frontier research with the need to deliver practical, shippable products?"
 (Anthropic, Harvey)

 • "Describe a situation where you had to simplify a complex technical concept for a non-technical audience.
 How did you approach it?"
 (All)